scrubbbbs/cbird/readme.md

 - when deleting zip, remove all zip contents from viewer
 - ~~remember past deletions and optionally replay them in the future should they reappear (via traal)~~ added "weeds" feature v0.6
 - detect breaking of symlinks on delete/rename
+- visual indicator of the needle in group view

 ### Misc
 - method declaration sweep